Karshi, Abuja: Associations and Unions

+Royal Council

 The royal lineage of karshi Abuja is restricted to only members of the royal family.
 No person outside the royal family, no matter his wealth and popularity becomes the chief, unless he is from the royal family.
 The selection, nomination, and election of the new Chief commence immediately on demise of the throne Chief, the eldest son or someone from a different rolling (royal house) are eligible to contest the seat and ascend the throne.

 The nomination or election process of a new chief is done by the SHARAKI who are the council of kingmakers, the SHARAKI constitute of seven men committee namely; The Madaki-leader, Galadima, Wambayi, Todo, Rijawa, Boruwa, and Nkama Totoro.
 These council of kingmakers are not eligible to contest because they are from the female side while those eligible to contest are the; Sarkin-Pada, Makama, Turaki, Barde, Ciroman, Santali all of these council of chiefs are from the male side.

 However, in 1945 Mamman Na-Aura moved the community from Kupai to karshi today where Alhaji Isma'ila Mohammed Danladi is now the Emir.
 In 1987 during the movement for creation of FCT, there was a moved to resettled the people of karshi.
 Alh mamman Na-Aura refused to moved, Alh.
 Mohammed Bako then a member of plateau state house of assembly led a group of people to the present site located between Rafin kwara and Tudun wada now in Nasarawa state for resettlement projects.

 The resettlement committee chaired by Usman Sabo Ago built a palace and some houses for those who are willing to be resettled subsequently Alh.
 Mohammed Bako became the first Emir of new karshi in 1981 expanding the Karshi Emirate Council.